tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 I don't like giving up aon a circuit idea.
 But I am going to do that here.

 The idea of using a 1GΩ resistor for a low frequency 555 counter without using electrolytics is perhaps fine in theory.
-However it appears to be very finnecky and hard to achieve in practice.
+However it appears to be very finnicky and hard to achieve in practice.

-The Elektor labs did report success, but with a few caveats about circuit design and careful component handling in order to achieve resonable results.
-I wasn't able to acheive anything even close.
+The Elektor labs did report success, but with a few caveats about circuit design and careful component handling in order to achieve reasonable results.
+I wasn't able to achieve anything even close.
 I primarily suspect excessive leakage that totally defeats the 1GΩ resistor; it is possible my "cheap 555 timers" are responsible, compared to the quality components used in the Elektor Lab.

 So my conclusion for now: if I need a low frequency timer circuit (like over 5 minutes), then: